pablogottifredi/invg-coding-test/Readme.md

 # Result

 # Spec
 ## Section 1.
-Implementation Test - Coding
+Implementation Test - Coding - coding-test-fullstack

 ### Test 1 .
 Build an api Restful with the next enpoints:
 * Over the model ***incidents.by.helpdeks*** provide a GET operation with next parameters: